scambifestival/pino/LibroSoci.md

 - `iscrizione`: the subscription date of this member (e.g. `2020-10-21`)
 - `address`: Residence address, e.g. `Via Dante Alighieri 81, 18038 Sanremo (IM), Italy`
 - `team`: the team this member is part of (one of <a href='https://wiki.scambi.org/books/base-knowledge/page/gruppi' target='_blank' title='Gruppi - Manuale di Scambiologia' hreflang='it'>these</a>) (e.g. `Libellule`)
+- `documents` either an URL pointing to the filled out PDF on [Nuvola], or an attachment containing the filled out form itself, of the following documents
+  - Liberatoria dati (data usage waiver)
+  - Liberatoria immagini (images usage waiver)
+  - Non-Disclosure Agreement

 [Scambi]: https://scambi.org 'Scambi Festival official website'
 [Relations]: Relations.md